Terms and Conditions

 5.2 DBS/Background

-(a) Where a Tutor’s work constitutes Regulated Activity, an enhanced DBS with children’s barred list (or appropriate non-UK equivalent) is required.
+(a) Where a Tutor’s work constitutes Regulated Activity, an enhanced DBS with children’s barred list (or appropriate non-UK equivalent) is strongly preferred.

 (b) We disclose in a clear and overt manner on the Platform which Tutors have provided evidence of a DBS check and which have not.
 This information is visible to all Users when browsing or selecting Tutors.
 Parents/guardians (or contracting parties) are responsible for reviewing this disclosure when choosing a Tutor.